-- 9. Opening and closing speed of the valve is set by needle valve (4).
+- needle valve (5A).
 Turn the adjusting screw clockwise to decrease opening/closing speed; counter-clockwise to increase opening/closing speed.
-CAU-TION: Never close needle valve (4) completely.
-To do so will keep the valve from operating. - 10.
-The above procedure, using manual ball valve (6) and/or the manual tester, gives virtual certainty that the valve will close when high level is reached.
+CAUTION: Never close needle valve (5A) completely.
+To do so will keep the valve from operating. - 11.
+The above procedure, using manual ball valve (7), gives virtual certainty that the valve will close when high level is reached.
 However, it is always a good idea to closely monitor the valve as high level is approached on initial tank fill.